jtolentino1/Outdoors/README.md

 I learned quite a bit regarding SwiftUI when developing this app.
 The whole process is streamlined for developers so that they focus on actually designing UI rather than looking for syntax errors, which is a common occurence for extremly wordy user interface frameworks.
 I'm pretty happy with my experience regarding SwiftUI and I will definitely incorporate it in my next projects when it comes to iOS apps.

-useful topics I learned from the Apple tutorial are:
+Useful topics I learned from the Apple tutorial are:

 - SwiftUI Essentials
   - Creating and Combining Views